jgwil2/beginners_guide/chapter_03.md

 Call a set *ordinary* if it does not contain itself, and extraordinary if it does contain itself.

-Whether or not extraordinary sets exit, ordinary sets certainly do.
+Whether or not extraordinary sets exist, ordinary sets certainly do.

 Consider the set $M$ of all ordinary sets; is $M$ ordinary or not?